Regrettably, the Trust cannot accept any further applications for funding.

 - Reducing social and economic disadvantage in local communities

 - Protecting and enhancing biodiversity

 - Supporting innovation and dissemination of good practice

 Until its anticipated closure in 2019, the Trust will monitor all funds allocated to projects to make sure that those funds are spent in accordance with the Terms of Grant Funding agreed.

 Historically, the Trust only gave Normal Grants of between £5,000 and £30,000, but in recent years, trustees recognised the need to be more flexible in order to meet the needs of communities and the environment.

 In 2014, it became clear that many good quality projects did not meet the exacting requirements to be allocated Flagship status and trustees agreed to introduce a Major Projects scheme that meets many of the above criteria.
-This scheme remains in force but we ask applicants to discuss their project with the Trust before making an application to us.

 - Gloucestershire Wildlife Trust (GWT) - providing expertise in all aspects of community-based wildlife projects and leading on the applications process.